-Remedial Action: The action which is chosen to address a release of hazardous substances that is serious but not an immediate threat to human health or the environment.
+Remedial Action: An action that stops or substantially reduces a release or threat of a release of hazardous substances that is serious but not an immediate threat to human health or the environment.

 Remedial Alternatives: Options evaluated to address the source and/or migration of contaminants to meet health-based or ecology-based remediation goals.